Energy Stable Scheme for Random Batch Molecular Dynamics

-The first benchmark is an anisotropic primitive electrolyte system with 3:1 salt ~\cite{liang2022hsma} in a $L=25\sigma$ box.
-The system contains $750$ cations and $2250$ anions (volume fraction of $10.05\%$), interacting through a repulsive shifted-truncated LJ potential with energy coupling $\varepsilon_{\text{LJ}}=k_{\text{B}}T$ where $k_{\text{B}}$ is the Boltzmann constant.
+The first benchmark is an asymmetric primitive electrolyte system with $3:1$ salt~\cite{liang2022hsma} in a $L=25\sigma$ box, with the ions being modeled as soft spheres of diameter $\sigma$.
+The system contains $750$ cations and $2250$ anions (volume fraction of $10.05\%$), interacting through a repulsive shifted-truncated Lennard-Jones potential with an energy coupling $\varepsilon_{\text{LJ}}=k_{\text{B}}T$, where $k_{\text{B}}$ is the Boltzmann constant.
 The continuum solvent is characterized by a Bjerrum length $\ell_{\text{B}}=3.5\sigma$.
 We use a time step of $\Delta t=0.01\tau$, with a real-space cutoff of $8\sigma$ for both the ESS and PPPM.
 Figure~\ref{fig:gamma}(A-C) displays the results with varying $\gamma$ for a fixed batch size $P=500$.
-For the case of $\gamma=\infty$ (without the bath), a significant energy drift can be observed and it leads to blowup of the simulation after $6\times10^{5}$ steps.
+When $\gamma=\infty$ (without the bath), a significant energy drift can be observed, leading to a simulation blowup after $6\times10^{5}$ steps.
+In this case, $g_{+-}$, which is the RDF between trivalent cations and monovalent anions, deviates significantly from the reference values, revealing that the original RBE cannot accurately capture the strong Coulomb coupling effect without the bath.
 For finite $\gamma$, the RDF and MSD curves almost overlap.
 The heat dissipation increases as $\gamma$ decreases, and the energy oscillation is pretty stable with $\gamma\leq100\Delta t$.
 Notably, the PPPM-based simulations show significant energy drift due to the nonsmoothness of the Ewald decomposition splitting~\cite{DEShaw2020JCP,hammonds2022optimization}.
 Further calculation on varying $P$ with $\gamma=10\Delta t$ shows that the energy fluctuations are reduced with the increase of the batch size (Figure~\ref{fig:gamma}(D)).
 One can see that even at a small size $P=50$, the ESS outperforms the PPPM without the bath.
+One can expect that the advantages of the ESS will become evident for systems with stronger Coulomb coupling due to that the energy bath can adaptively dissipate the additional noise.